 The unused food question

 If you ever wondered what happens to the unused food after every flight, it is best not to find the answer.
 Some airlines dump new food.
-But given that many airlines try to save as much money as they can, it would be no surprise if they served you some old food.
+But given that many airlines try to save as much money as possible, it would be no surprise if they served you some old food.

 About those blankets and pillows